How the Pregnancy Symptoms Change Throughout the Pregnancy

 Pregnancy Week 6

 Week six of pregnancy is when many expectant mothers may begin to feel the dreaded morning sickness.
+Nausea and vomiting can occur at any time of the day and often start between weeks 4 and 9.
 Because of their enhanced sense of smell, it can be more obvious.
 Cravings and aversions may become more challenging to control as a result.
 It is advisable to identify techniques to deal with morning sickness now, such as eating smaller meals, eating ginger, using acupressure wristbands and avoiding trigger foods, as it may linger through the second trimester.

 Pregnancy Week 7